-MDY Legal is a multidisciplinary law firm providing legal advisory and programme management services with a focus on international development.
+MDY Legal is a multidisciplinary law firm providing legal advisory and governance services with a focus on international development.
 MDY Legal provides legal services to approximately 30 key clients and programme management services to two high profile international development programmes funded by international aid agencies in the infrastructure and health sectors (PIDG www.pidg.org and HANSHEP www.hanshep.org).

 Main Purpose of Role

 To develop the employment law practice of MDY Legal.

 - As the appointed Employment Lawyer you will be reporting directly to the Partners and assisting the Partners in building up the employment law practice.

 - Working with clients on principally non-contentious work including employment documentation, workplace issues and policies, data protection, discrimination, restructuring and redundancies, executive issues and the impact of corporate M&A and restructurings.
 Many of the Firm's clients operate on an international platform.
 This means that workplace issues have multiple dimensions: a strategic level, a cross-border level and a local dimension on the ground.

 - Advising on all aspects of TUPE including business transfers and service provision changes relating to the public sector.

 - Recruiting senior executives, drafting service agreements and settlement agreements, advising on secondments and terminations.